 About our labyrinth:

-Our labyrinth is the same design as the famous labyrinth located in the nave (entry way) of the Chartres Cathedral.
+Our labyrinth is the same design as the famous labyrinth located in the nave (entry way) of the Cathedral in Chartres, France.
 Constructed in the mid-13th century and built of flat stones defining its path, the Chartres Labyrinth measures approximately 41’ in diameter.
 Our labyrinth measures 55’ in diameter with 22” wide paths weaving through the 11 concentric rings.
 The total path length in and out of the labyrinth is about 2,480’.
 Painted in green, it is intended to be a quieting, healing color for your journey.
-As an homage to the original Chartres labyrinth, the entrance of ours aligns with the geographic Great Circle (the shortest path) between the two cities of Arvada and Chartres, France, bearing 34 degrees east of magnetic north.
+As an homage to the original Chartres labyrinth, the entrance of our labyrinth aligns with the geographic Great Circle (the shortest path) between the two cities of Arvada and Chartres, France, bearing 34 degrees east of magnetic north.

 We hope walking our labyrinth becomes a frequent, effective activity in your life.
 In joy.